ElmoTheWizard/C/Readme.md

 * [How To Run](#how-to-run)

 ## General Info
 This repository uses the language C to solve problems found online.
-Problems including: `Functions, Conditional Statements` and more.
+Problems including: `Functions, Conditional Statements, Projects` and more.

 Programming is a hobby of mine and I don't find my self stopping anytime soon.